innodatalabs/innodatalabs.github.io/_posts/2018-01-22-how-to-build-TensorFlow-GPU-from-source.md

 ## Install the pip package

-a) Create and activate a virutal environment
+a) Create and activate a virtual environment

 b) Invoke pip install to install that pip package